liberland/docs/constitution/Liberland-constitution.md

 * **§II.10.** No law shall establish the institution of slavery, conscription, indenture, or any other form of involuntary servitude other than the Jury duty, within the Free Republic of Liberland, or in any place subject to its jurisdiction.
 * **§II.11.** No law shall abridge the right of any person to use or issue any commodity or item as currency; nor shall the Public Administration of the Free Republic of Liberland engage in any form of monetary regulation or currency issue; nor shall it establish any Central Bank.
 * **§II.12.** No law shall propose, consent to, or request the incorporation of the Free Republic of Liberland, or any part thereof, to any other jurisdiction.
-* **§II.13.** No law shall abridge the use of any chemical substance so long as the use is not designed to intentionally harm any person without his or her consent.
+* **§II.13.** No law shall abridge the use of any chemical substance so long as the use is not designed to harm any person without his or her consent, or damage property without consent of the owner.
 * **§II.14.** No law shall impose any obligations as to pursuing and/or obtaining any stage of education by any person; nor shall it regulate the content of any curriculum used by any school or University at any stage of education.
 * **§II.15.** No law shall establish and/or regulate the institution of marriage between the adults.
 * **§II.16.** No law shall oblige any person to acquire any form of insurance and/or pension scheme, nor shall it provide any incentive in that respect.
 * **§II.17.** No law shall prohibit video and/or audio recording of any employee of the Public Administration in public space and whilst on duty.
 * **§II.18.** No law shall abridge the right of self-defense against initiators of aggression, including the agents of the Public Administration where acting unlawfully and/or in error.
+* **§II.19.** No law shall institute price controls of goods and/or services, nor rent controls.

 ### Article III: Individual Rights

 * **§III.1.** The Citizens of the Free Republic of Liberland shall have the access to information which relates to any aspect of the functioning of any body of any branch of the Public Administration which is not classified, and no information shall be classified unless it is absolutely necessary for the purposes of national security.
 * **§III.2.** No excessive bail shall be required, nor excessive fines imposed.
-* **§III.3.** No torture and/or other cruel, unusual, or degrading treatment shall be inflicted by any member of any branch of the Public Administration or with consent and/or knowledge thereof; no person shall be subjected to experiments of any sort without his or her consent.
+* **§III.3.** No torture or other cruel, unusual, or degrading treatment shall be inflicted on any person by any agent of any branch of the Public Administration or with consent or knowledge thereof; no person shall be subjected to experiments of any sort without his or her consent; any person whatsoever responsible shall be held personally accountable for such a crime against human dignity, regardless of any law, policy, command or suggestion which might have been authorising such conduct.
 * **§III.4.** No person shall be convicted of an illegal disclosure of classified information if that piece of information proves or could be reasonably believed to be proving that any member of any branch of the Public Administration has breached, remains in breach or intends to breach the law.
 * **§III.5.** Any agent of the Public Administration shall be personally liable for any loss caused by him or her whilst acting in their official capacity but unlawfully and/or in error.
 * **§III.6.** No Assembly Representative shall be precluded from taking part in any Assembly vote by virtue of being detained prior to his or her trial; no judge of any Court of the Free Republic of Liberland shall be detained on suspicion of any criminal offence unless with an express consent of at least three Justices of the Supreme Court.